cs383-final/cs383-finalproject/README.md

 some swarm-based flocking technique; the nature of this technique will be decided as our project progresses.
 Possibilities include:

-- Formation optimization for obstacle avoidance: Can our swarm learn formations that optimizes their ability to avoid obstacles?
+- *Formation optimization* for obstacle avoidance: Can our swarm learn formations that optimizes their ability to avoid obstacles?
 What do these formations look like, and how much tolerance does our flock have for disturbances in its formation?
-- Voting-based leader selection: Most flocks include some kind of leader agent.
+- *Voting-based leader selection*: Most flocks include some kind of leader agent.
   We can explore voting- or auction-based techniques for selection of this leader.

 We anticipate that this list of options will be expanded given more familiarity